kosecki123/ethereum-alarm-clock/audit/code-review/Library/RequestLib.md

         // Send the fee.
 This transaction may also fail but can be called again after
         // execution.
+        // BK Ok - feeRecipient <> 0x0 for feeOwed > 0 from logic above
         self.paymentData.sendFee();

         // Compute the bounty amount.